-This interactive, educational program developed by National Center for Missing & Exploited Children with funding from the U.S. Department of Justice Office of Juvenile Justice and Prevention provides age-appropriate resources to help teach children how to be safer on- and offline.
-Safety skills include teaching youth how to protect personal information, what to do about online harassment, how to recognize potential Internet risks, how to prevent themselves from being exploited and how to report victimization to a trusted adult.
+This interactive, educational program developed by National Center for Missing & Exploited Children with funding from the U.S. Department of Justice Office of Juvenile Justice and Prevention provides age-appropriate resources to help teach children and teens how to be safer on and offline.
+Safety skills include teaching youth how to practice good digital citizenship by avoiding and reporting inappropriate content, protecting personal information, preventing cyber bullying and how to recognize and prevent other potential internet risks, even personal exploitation, and how to report victimization to a trusted adult.

 - Stewards of Children Child Sexual Abuse Prevention Program for Parents & Caregivers as well as service providers and other professionals (3-hour program).

 This program provides parents and caregivers background, information and tips for keeping children safe.
 Using videos, workbook activities and discussion, this nationally recognized, best practice program teaches parents and caregivers how to prevent, recognize and react responsibly to child sexual abuse.
 How to talk to your child about safety and seven basic precautions parents can take are covered.
 Parents leave aware, enlightened and empowered, not overcome with fear.
 Recognized by the U.S. Department of Health and Human Services, Stewards of Children has been shown effective for increasing and/or improving participants’ knowledge, attitudes and behavior over the long-term.
 Kristi House educators are certified trainers in this program developed by the Darkness to Light organization.

 Download Curriculum Outline for Stewards of Children Course (PDF)

 - Caring for Kids: What Parents Need to Know about Child Sexual Abuse (2-hour program).